Trafl/ClinicaMicrosservice/README.md

  ### Messaging Services:
  - Apache Kafka: Asynchronous messaging system to communicate between microservices.
  - Spring Cloud OpenFeign: Used to make synchronous calls within the project to query data services.

+### Service
+- Email service: Dedicated service sending emails to customers, can be implemented with Amazon's SES or Google's SMTP direct configuration in the application properties